Spawn Guide • Fire Starter Hunt

 Where should I look first for Charmander?

-Is Charmander worth catching early?
+Is Charmander worth catching?